 Top 10 Italian Universities for Business Studies

 1. Bocconi University

 Located in Milan, Italy, Bocconi University was established in Milan in 1902.
 Bocconi is one of the best research-based Italian universities and it offers international programmes in business, economics, and law.
 Università Bocconi has an Undergraduate School, a Graduate School, a School of Law, and a PhD School.
-SDA Bocconi offers three types of MBA degrees and the language they teach is English.
+SDA Bocconi School of Management offers three types of MBA degrees and the language they teach is English.